 Add the remaining sunflower oil back into the same pan and reduce heat to medium low.

 Add the grated carrot and remaining diced onion along with a pinch of kosher salt and cook, stirring frequently until the vegetables are soft, but not taking on any color.
-According to Olia Hercules, a Ukranian chef, this technique is called smazhennya or zazharka.
+According to Olia Hercules, a Ukrainian chef, this technique is called smazhennya or zazharka.

 Add the tomato paste and cook, stirring constantly, for one minute.